 Click (or Left-click)

 A click is a press of the mouse button — one press and release of the main button, the one on the left.
 This action makes a clicking sound, which is where this maneuver gets its name.
+You can click and drag item into the floorplan using your mouse.

 This one works just like the single click, although you click twice in the same spot — usually, rather rapidly.